nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/ios.md

 For convenience, you can provide these as NSStrings: document criteria will be interpreted as NSPredicate format strings, properties to return as NSExpression format strings, and sort orders as key-paths (optionally prefixed with “-” to indicate descending order.)

-As before, queries are CBLQuery objects, which you create by calling `-createQuery…` methods on CBLDatabase.
+A CBLPredicateQuery object can be created by calling -createQueryWhere: method on CBLDatabase.
 After creating a query you can set additional attributes like grouping and ordering before running it.

-### Parameters
+#### Parameters

 A query can have placeholder parameters that are filled in when it's run.
 This makes the query more flexible, and it improves performance since the query only has to be compiled once (see below.)

 Parameters are specified in the usual way when constructing the NSPredicate.
 In the string-based syntax they're written as “`$`”-prefixed identifiers, like “`$MinPrice`”.
 (The “`$`” is not considered part of the parameter name.)
 If constructing the predicate as an object tree, you call `+[NSExpression expressionForVariable:]`.

-The compiled CBLQuery has a property `parameters` , an NSDictionary that maps parameter names (minus the “`$`”!) to values.
+The compiled CBLPredicateQuery has a property `parameters` , an NSDictionary that maps parameter names (minus the “`$`”!) to values.
 The values need to be JSON-compatible types.
 All parameters specified in the query need to be given values via the `parameters` property before running the query, otherwise you'll get an error.

-### Return Values
+#### Return Values

 As in 1.x, running a CBLQuery returns an enumeration of CBLQueryRow objects.
 Each row's `documentID` property gives the ID of the associated document, and its `document` property loads the document object (at the cost of an extra database lookup.)
 But a query row can also return values directly, which is often faster than having to load the whole document.